 Moreover, people who openly discuss topics of race, discrimination, and privilege are often subjected to harassment, job loss, physical violence, and sometimes even worse.

-Hence, this blind ideology is helping racism and discrimination to prevail in America.
+Hence, this blind ideology is helping racism and discrimination prevail in America.

 A History filled struggle

-It is true that forty of the 56 who signed the independence declaration the land of liberty owned other people.
-Thus, people who founded this nation were probably racist themselves.
+It is true that forty of the 56 who signed the independence declaration the land of liberty was owned by other people.
+Thus, the people who founded this nation were probably racist themselves.

 Then for almost 246 years, Africans in America were kidnapped, whipped, beaten, raped, and enslaved.
 Furthermore, Slavery and the slave trade were considered very essential to the American economy.

-In 1954, things started to change once again towards the better when the Supreme Court’s Brown v Board of Education mandated that American schools be racially integrated.
+In 1954, things started to change once again for the better when the Supreme Court’s Brown v Board of Education mandated that American schools be racially integrated.